sanabasangare/cloud-server-configuration/README.md

     - SSH Port: 2200
     - URL: http://ec2-35-164-245-152.us-west-2.compute.amazonaws.com/

+*Please note that the server URLs used here will not be running after the software testing is completed.*

 Installation:
 - Download and extract your private key file.
 - Move the file into your development environment directory and start the server.